collocations.org

 force

-Illness forced his resignation from the squad.
+Illness forced his resignation from the team.

 call for, demand

-The protesters called for the immediate resignation of the minister.
+The protesters called for his immediate resignation.

 accept